 To get endorsements on LinkedIn, you need to prove yourself as a valuable source of information.
 To do this, you must research your target audience, find out their challenges and desires and give them the information they need.

-In this way, you will not only help them, but you will also demonstrate your abilities and give them a reason to endorse your skills.
+In this way, you will not only help them, but you will also demonstrate your abilities and give them a reason to endorse specific skills.

 Aside from the quality of your content, you also have to pay attention to your posting schedule.
 More exactly, the frequency and timing of your posts.